charlenetolentino/mattsnotes/301-main/reading301-12.md

 Questions:

-1. In your own words, describe what each group of status code represents:
+1. In your own words, describe Who each group of status code represents: